Mordechai Anielewicz

-Mordechai Anielewicz (מרדכי אנילביץ'; 1919 – 8 May 1943) was the leader of the Jewish Fighting Organization (Żydowska Organizacja Bojowa, ŻOB), which led the Warsaw Ghetto uprising; the largest Jewish insurrection during the Second World War, which inspired further rebellions in both ghettos and extermination camps.
-His character was engraved as a symbol of courage and sacrifice, and to this day his image represents Jewish resistance during the Holocaust.
+Mordechai Anielewicz (מרדכי אנילביץ'; 1919 – 8 May 1943) was the Polish leader of the Jewish Combat Organization (Żydowska Organizacja Bojowa, ŻOB) during the Warsaw Ghetto Uprising; the largest Jewish resistance movement during the Second World War.
+Anielewicz inspired further rebellions in both ghettos and extermination camps with his leadership.
+His character was engraved as a symbol of courage and sacrifice, and was a major figure of Jewish resistance during the Holocaust.

 Biography

 Mordechai (Mordechaj) Anielewicz was born to a Polish-Jewish family of Abraham (Avraham) and Cyryl (Cirel) née Zaltman, in the town of Wyszków near Warsaw where they met during the reconstitution of sovereign Poland.
 Shortly after Mordechai's birth, his family moved to Warsaw.
 Mordechai had a brother and two sisters: Pinchas, Hava and Frida.
 He finished Tarbut elementary with Hebrew instructions in 1933, at the age of 14.
 Mordechai was a member of the Betar youth movement from 1933 until 1935.
 He completed the private Jewish Laor Gimnazjum (also La Or, approved by the Ministry of Education).
 He later switched over to the left-leaning Hashomer Hatzair.
 At the age of 18 he went to a pre-military Polish training camp.